New Canaan Library

-Interlibrary Loan is a means to satisfy these needs by borrowing materials from other libraries for
+Interlibrary Loan addresses these needs by borrowing materials from other libraries for

 other libraries when their patrons have a need.
-Interlibrary Loan is available for children and
+Interlibrary Loan is available for adults and children.

 • Materials are borrowed for Connecticut residents registered in their hometown library and

 New York residents who have a New Canaan Library Card.